 The Mother Nutter logo

 Recently launched peanut butter brand Mothernutter has attracted attention with its eye-catching retro-inspired logo.
 Designed by design firm Analogue, the logo is eye-catching with its 1970s vibe that seamlessly fits into the brand’s overall visual theme.
-Notably, a peanut is skillfully incorporated into the negative space of the letter “o,” which serves as a delightful hidden element.
+Notably, a peanut is skillfully incorporated into the negative space of the letter “o,” which is a delightful hidden element.

 The new visual identity successfully serves several brand goals at once.
 First, the logo stands out in a crowded market, which is especially important for a newcomer like Mothernutter.
 Second, the nostalgic connotation evoked by the 70’s font adds an extra level of connection with consumers who appreciate a bygone era or find vintage design appealing.
 This engagement through design is a smart move to establish a direct relationship with the target audience.